Here we will share the information that you’ll need to know to get Medicaid-free transportation for a Covid-19 vaccination.

 Florida’s Medicaid program provides free transportation for those looking to get Covid-19 vaccines and are enrolled in the program.
 The instructions are to follow so you can easily set up an appointment time to get your vaccine.

 Contact your Medicaid plan and inform them that you need a ride, and they will take care of the rest.
 If you have not enrolled in the plan, call the Medicaid Helpline at 1-877-254-1055 to be connected to their transportation services.

-If you are enrolled in a health plan, call your plans’ provider to get the telephone number and name for the transportation service designated to you.
+If you are enrolled in a health plan, call your plan’s provider to get the telephone number and name of the transportation service designated to you.

 All rides should be scheduled at least three days in advance of your vaccination appointment.